alpine9000/roidserver/README.md

 Amiga
 -----
 By default the Amiga version of _roidserver_ will be configured with minimal options.
 This configuration is designed to be run on home networks with low power Amiga computers.
-The ram overhead of running _roidserver_ on an Amiga is less than 4kb.
+The ram overhead of running _roidserver_ on an Amiga is around 10kb.
 If you have a higher powered Amiga and wish to enable additional features, edit [roidserver.c](roidserver.c).

 Logging
 -------